22nd July 2021

-Electric bikes (e-bikes) are becoming increasingly popular.
-They can make a hilly or long commute more manageable, get you further afield on leisure rides, or restore a lapsed love for cycling.
+Electric bikes (e-bikes) have become increasingly popular.
+They can make a hilly or long commute more manageable, get you further afield on leisure rides, or restore a lapsed love of cycling.

-Our tests reveal the e-bike systems that will go furthest before you need to recharge them, and have uncovered some that are completely unsuitable for hilly areas.
+Our independent e-bike tests also reveal the e-bike systems that will go furthest before you need to recharge them - we've uncovered some that are completely unsuitable for hilly areas.
 See which motor and battery systems we recommend by heading to our page.

 Watch our video to find out about the pros and cons of different types of e-bike, and decide if one of them might be for you.